-TIP 2: Activate and monitor home owner ad Alerts
+TIP 2: Activate and monitor house sitting job Alerts

-Insider Tip: You must opt in to receive Alerts!
-These are not automatic.
-Take care setting up your alerts.
-Read the instructions carefully e.g. does ticking a box denote you want, or do not want, a feature to be included in your alerts?
-If unsure, seek clarification from the site.
+You must opt-in to receive Alerts.
+They are not automatic.
+Take care when setting up your Alerts.
+Read the how-to information of your chosen house sitting website carefully.
+Does ticking a box denote you want, or do not want, a particular feature included in your Alerts i.e. does ticking ‘dog’ mean you want or do not want to ‘sit’ dogs?
+If unsure, seek clarification from the site’s admin.

 Insider Tip: If you’re actively looking for a house sitting job, be poised to apply anywhere, anytime.
-If you see a house sitting job that is right for your circumstances, ‘send’ your application ASAP.
+If you see a house sitting job of interest, write a good application message ASAP.

-Insider Tip: Respect the requirements specified in the home owner ad!
+Insider Tip: Respect the requirements specified by the home owner in their listing.
 Only apply for house sitting jobs for which you qualify.
-If the ad says the home owner is looking for a couple who are home a lot, perhaps retirees or people who work from home, don’t apply if you’re single and work full-time.
-To do so is to waste your time & theirs.
+If the ad says the home owner is looking for a couple who are home a lot, perhaps retirees or people who work from home, don’t apply if you’re single, or if you’ll be away from home a lot, either sight seeing or working.

 TIP 5: Communication is key to house sitting success

 Aside from the practical aspects of being available for the period in question and willing & able to carry out the duties specified, effective communication is key.